rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 echo "zsh" >> ~/.bashrc
 ```

-9. Change to the `enablement-ci-cd` directory
+9. Change to the `enablement-ci-cd` directory (if you are not already there)

 ```bash
 cd enablement-ci-cd